rbisdorff/Digraph3/docSphinx/tutorial.rst

    Terminal kernel ['a3','a7'] restricted adjacency table

-Again, we notice that this terminal pre-kernel is indeed only weakly independent.
+Again, we notice that this terminal prekernel is indeed only weakly independent.
 The corresponding bipolar-valued characteristic vector *Y2* may be computed as follws.

 >>> gcd.computeKernelVector(['a3','a7'],Initial=False,Comments=True)
 --> Terminal pre-kernel: {'a3', 'a7'}